opasche/EQRN_Results/README.md

 For convenience in reproducing our results, the FOEN has allowed us to share our processed version of the data.
 Both the stations' metadata and average daily discharge records are available in `./data/data_wrangled/`.
 The metadata include additional information gathered by the authors.

-If you decide to use this version of the dataset, **please cite both the published article about this work (Pasche and Engelke) and the FOEN source clearly**.
+If you decide to use this version of the dataset, **please cite both the published article about this work (Pasche and Engelke, 2024) and the FOEN source clearly**.

 ### Precipitation Data